 Hi, I'm Brad.

 Bradley Schmidt grew up in a Mennonite community in rural Kansas, completed a B.A. in German Studies at Bethel College, a local small liberal arts college, studied German Literature and Theology in Marburg, Germany, and started a doctoral project on Friedrich Schleiermacher in Halle an der Saale before completing a Masters in Translation Studies at Leipzig University.
 He lives and works in Leipzig as a translator and teaches writing and translation classes at Leipzig University.
-He is Co-Editor at No Man's Land (Associate Editor 2016-2019) and was an Assistant Editor at Asymptote from summer 2014 to autumn 2015 and has been an Associate Editor at No Man's Land since summer 2016.
+He is Co-Editor at No Man's Land (Associate Editor 2016-2019) and was an Assistant Editor at Asymptote from 2014-2015.

 - PEN America